 Nalanda was a village in the vicinity of Rajgriha, the capital city of ancient Magadh.
 It was founded in the 5th Century and was initially known to be a maha vihara (Buddhist Monastry).
 Later Nalanda prospered and became a university that attracted students and scholars from across the globe.
 Nalanda adapted to various cultures that came with every ruler that ruled this land and some major kingdoms and rulers under which Nalanda flourished were Gupta rulers, and Mauryan kings till the time it was destroyed by Mughal invaders in the 12th Century.

-An elaborate written account shared by Hieun Tsang, a popular Chinese traveler, says a lot about the place and its liberal culture.
+An elaborate written account shared by Hieun Tsang, a popular Chinese traveller, says a lot about the place and its liberal culture.
 Tsang visited Nalanda in the 7th century and stated that Nalanda University had 2000 scholars and 10,000 students at that time.
 Scholars and students from Tibet, China Korea, Turkey, Mongolia, Japan, Sri Lanka and many other countries of Central Asia and South East Asia used to visit Nalanda.

 Home to the ancient remnants of Nalanda University, Nalanda Archaeological Museum is a must-visit spot in Nalanda.
 The museum features bronze statues of Lord Buddha, Terra-cotta jars, Pala art, and various assorted artifacts from the ancient times that are displayed and preserved over here.
 Statues at the museum are engraved on basalt stone while some of them had been created out of stucco bronze, stone, and terracotta.